ISLEcode/.github/SECURITY.md

         -   The `.gitignore` method is not bullet proof.
 Repository maintainers should

-    b)  After the event security occurs when sensitive information has been commited.
+    -   After the event security occurs when sensitive information has been commited.
 The Git database needs to be cleanup to remove all traces of that information; simply overwriting a commit isn't enough to ensure the data will not be accessible in the future.
 See GitHub's instructions on [removing sensitive data from a repository][zap-git-db].